An unprecedented context of health crisis

 Countries are seeking the best and "almost-immediate" coverage for deaths attributable to COVID-19.
 But the collections, carried out through specific observation systems, have different coverage.
 Three key elements are likely to have an impact on the country counts and thus play on the differences observed: the place of death (home, institutions for the elderly, hospitals); the lag of data transmission to the national system; and the identification of the cause of death (metadata).

-Delivery of deaths by COVID-19 by age group and sex
+Delivery of deaths by COVID-19 by age group, sex and place of death

 On this site, data are provided for countries in Europe and beyond (see section "Data & Metadata).
 These data are taken from the official statistics provided daily by the countries.
 We endeavour to:

 - Qualify the data source used.
 In order to carry out reliable comparative analyses between countries, this site documents how the data were collected and the fields covered (total deaths, deaths occurring in hospital only), as well as their dates.
 A distinction must be made between date of death, administrative or health declaration and publication in public reports.
 Each day, the cumulative number of deaths by COVID-19 increases by the number of deaths occurring on the previous days for which the information was published that day.